 The example below customizes the behavior of the operator, by defining a

-default license key (namely a company key) and the label/annotation names to be
+default license key (namely a company key), the label/annotation names to be

 inherited by the resources created by any